YueLi-0816/test/omnibrowser_local_deployment_manual.md

 ### step 4 - restore data into MongoDB

-*Wenjie would you mind completing this? since I'm not familiar with your final-delivery format.*
+*Wenjie would you mind completing this? since I'm not familiar with your final-delivery format.* <br>
-*1. please add a directory sample like above, use tree command from Linux* *2. can you clarify a bit more on path configuration? like above maybe* *3. can you explain a little bit more on summary.py? at least we should mention when to use it*
+*1. please add a directory sample like above, use tree command from Linux* <br>
+*2. can you clarify a bit more on path configuration? like above maybe* <br>
+*3. can you explain a little bit more on summary.py? at least we should mention when to use it* <br>

-*<wenjie Please edit within this range>*
+*<wenjie Please edit within this range>* <br>

 After restoring data into MongoDB, we would be able to access the datasets from the browser via <http://server_ip/omnibrowser/client_side>, as illustrated in **3.1 deployment of client-side step-1**